tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### GREASE PSK {#grease-psk}

 When offering ECH, the client is not permitted to advertise PSK identities in the ClientHelloOuter.
-However, it is useful to allow the client to add a fake "pre_shared_key" extension to the ClientHelloOuter whenever it advertises PSK identities in the ClientHelloInner.
-This provides cover traffic for session resumption with the backend server.
-When resuming a session with the client, the backend server sends a "pre_shared_key" extension in its ServerHello.
-This would appear to a network observer as if the the server were sending this extension without solicitation, which would violate the extension rules described in
-{{RFC8446}}.
-Sending a fake "pre_shared_key" extension in the ClientHelloOuter makes it appear to the network as if the extension were negotiated properly.
+However, the client can send a "pre_shared_key" extension in the ClientHelloInner.
+In this case, when resuming a session with the client, the backend server sends a "pre_shared_key" extension in its ServerHello.
+This would appear to a network observer as if the the server were sending this extension without solicitation, which would violate the extension rules described in {{RFC8446}}.
+Sending a GREASE "pre_shared_key" extension in the ClientHelloOuter makes it appear to the network as if the extension were negotiated properly.

 The client generates the extension payload by constructing an `OfferedPsks` structure (see {{RFC8446}}, Section 4.2.11) as follows.
 For each PSK identity advertised in the ClientHelloInner, the client generates a random PSK identity with the same length.
-It also generates a random, 32-bit, unsinged integer to use as the `obfuscated_ticket_age`.
+It also generates a random, 32-bit, unsigned integer to use as the `obfuscated_ticket_age`.
 Likewise, for each inner PSK binder, the client generates random string of the same length.

+If the server replies with a "pre_shared_key" extension in its SeverHello, then the client MUST abort the handshake with a "handshake_failure" alert.

 ### Recommended Padding Scheme {#padding}